nvda-es/devguides_translation/original_docs/w10addoninternals.md

 * UI Automation and accessibility workarounds: every day, new features and bug fixes are added to various universal apps or Windows 10 itself.
 At the same time, there is at least one app where accessibility, particularly UI Automation, gets broken.
 Some of the add-on code is devoted to providing workarounds for odd UIA implementations.
 * Demonstrating commitment to accessibility advocacy: some accessibility champions, including I, have recently stressed that accessibility is important in app designs, and that developers should take accessibility feedback seriously.
 Through workarounds and features, the add-on provides a way to demonstrate this commitment and advocacy.

+There is a fifth pillar that has emerged in recent years: providing a testing ground for potential NVDA features dealing with Windows 10 and apps.
+Recently, parts of this add-on have made their way to NVDA screen reader, including emoji panel support, suggestion sounds, dialog detection and others.

 ## Add-on contents

 The Windows 10 App Essentials add-on consists of a global plugin and app modules for various universal apps that comes with Windows 10.
 The Windows 10 Objects (shortened to WinTenObjs), the global plugin portion of this add-on, provides foundations such as overlay classes for frequently encountered controls in Windows 10 an universal apps, along with UIA event tracking and logger facility.
 Until 2018, the global plugin was also responsible for add-on update feature, documented here for sake of completeness.